Gati Shakti Vishwavidyalaya: Faculty and Students

 At this moment GSV has approximately 40 Regular and around 50 Visiting Faculty.
-Further, it is constantly striving to attract more from the talent pool available in Industry and Academic Institutions countrywide.

 As of September 2025, a total of around 1070 students are pursuing their higher studies with GSV under B. Tech., MBA, M. Tech. and Ph.D programs.
-The students are from 22 different states of India, reflecting true diversity of the nation.
+The students are from 22 different states of India.

 Collaborations

-Being an Innovation-led and Industry-driven University for creating, assimilating and imparting excellence of knowledge and actions accelerating development in the transport and logistics sectors, GSV has collaborated with various industry players to foster formidable and unparalleled Industry-Academia relations to help propel young minds toward building a Viksit Bharat by 2047.

-A representative List of the collaboration are as follows:
+GSV has collaborated with companies in various industries.
+A representative list of the collaboration are as follows: